brenns10/homework/README.md

 The `example.tex` file contained in this repository is a short document that provides a more extensive example of how to use this document class.

+## Modifications

+The `question` environment has been added to this class so that problem statements can occur within an environment rather than a command argument.
+I added this feature because the AUCTeX previewer gets wildly confused by the `\statement` command, but copes with the `question` environment well.